What's new in the Blood Donor Program?

 Double red cell donations help us maintain our various blood-product inventory levels.
 Eligible donors who meet the following criteria may donate double red cells two times a year:

-- Men must be at least 5' 1" tall and weigh at least 130 pounds.
+- Males must be at least 5 feet 1 inch tall and weigh at least 130 pounds (59 kilograms).

-- Women must be at least 5' 5" tall and weigh at least 150 pounds.
+- Females must be at least 5 feet 5 inches tall and weigh at least 150 pounds (68 kilograms).

 - Both men and women must have